wwwtyro/nw-ovrsdk-helloworld/README.md

+## Node-webkit + THREE.js + node-ovrsdk Tutoral

-_Note: I'm using MinGW/msys here so that it'll be easier to make this tutorial cross-platform when the SDK is updated._
+* _Note: I'm using MinGW/msys here so that it's easier to make this tutorial cross-platform.
+You'll need to apply your preferred tools appropriately._

 #### Prerequisites